 Huawei P40: Specs

-We're also expecting, as per recent rumours, to see a Kirin 990 — the upcoming successor to the current top-of-the-line AI-infested Kirin 980 — running the show, as well as an increase in RAM (somewhere in the region of 10GB on the Huawei P40 and 12GB on the Huawei P40 Pro seems feasible) and a larger battery on both models.
+As per recent rumours, we expect to see Huawei's in-house, top-of-the-line Kirin 990 — the 5G-riddled successor AI-infested Kirin 980 — running the show, as well as an increase in RAM (somewhere in the region of 10GB on the Huawei P40 and 12GB on the Huawei P40 Pro seems feasible) and a larger battery on both models.

 As it stands, Huawei is allowed to trade with companies in the United States, so many expect the Huawei P40 and Huawei P40 Pro to ship running Android, rather than the firm's in-house alternative.
 But we could be looking at a different reality come 2020, either because it's been banned again or it wanted to break away.